manhtai/manhtai.github.io/content/posts/redshift-as-a-database-for-customer-facing-app.md

 The catch now is how will we keep our query latency to only seconds, or even better, sub-second?
-Redshift is very powerful, but for a huge amount of data, it need to be tuned correctly for fast query.
+Redshift is very powerful, but for a huge amount of data, it must be tuned correctly for fast query.

 Enter the Redshift's DIST key and SORT key couple!